Tag: Orphanage

 Conditions In and Around Seoul

 Cecil Walker describes conditions in and around Seoul.
-He helped bring supplies from Incheon to Seoul and transport Australian forces from the Second Line of Defense.
-Cecil Walker also describes how Seoul was deserted, with the exception of "Street Kids."
-He describes how when people did return to Seoul, they used any scrap to build shelter.
+He explains his role bringing supplies from Incheon to Seoul and transport Australian forces from the Second Line of Defense.
+He remembers Seoul as "flattened" and deserted with the exception of "Street Kids."
+He notes when people did return to Seoul during the war, they used any scrap available to build shelter.

 Charles Eugene Warriner